What is Hayward Neighborhood Alert?

 Hayward Neighborhood Alert (HNA) is a nonprofit organization, incorporated in 1978 and governed by an elected board of directors.
 It is a membership organization.

-Members of HNA receive a monthly newsletter listing topics and guest speakers at member meetings held the last Wednesday of the month except for July, November and December.
+Members of HNA receive a periodic newsletter listing topics and guest speakers at member meetings held the last Wednesday of the months of January, March, May, September and October.
 The newsletter includes the city’s crime statistics by police beat and crime prevention articles by Hayward Police Department (HPD) personnel.
 It also includes a calendar of special events.

-Membership Meetings: Neighborhood Alert members are encouraged to attend the regular monthly meetings offered through the Hayward Police Department.
+Community Meetings: Neighborhood Alert members are encouraged to attend the regular meetings offered through the Hayward Police Department.
 For meeting dates and times, call Crime Prevention at 293-5051 or Hayward Neighborhood Alert at 510-293-7122 (voice mail).

 Who Can Participate?

 Become a member and join a special group of residents, like yourself, who care about their neighborhoods.
 Their enthusiasm and dedication make the philosophy of “Neighbors knowing and helping neighbors” a reality.

 Participate in Neighborhood Watch meetings, community events, Car-A-Vans, and block parties.